AsraShah/SCD/README.md

 Thiws project contains the process of boroowing books and if late returned fine calculation and payment.

 ## Tool and Techniques
--Python
+- Python
--StarUML
+- StarUML
--Git and GitHub
+- Git and GitHub

 ## UML Diagrams
-Use-Case
+- Use-Case
-Class
+- Class
-Activity
+- Activity